 Pick Your Era

 Porsche produced the 997 from 2005 to 2012, and those cars featured a return to sharper-edged exterior design, better technology and PDK, a dual-clutch automatic gearbox technology.
 The 997 model was also the first 911 to all but eliminate some edgy handling characteristics, replacing a tendency for lift throttle oversteer and high-speed instability (which some enthusiasts lovingly refer to as "liveliness") with more buttoned-down road manners.
-The 997 gave way to the 991, currently produced by Porsche, for the 2012 model year.
+Find a sixth generation Porsche 911 for sale

 What to Look for and What to Avoid?